ton-community/ton-docs/docs/develop/func/compiler_directives.md

 # Compiler directives
-Those are keywords that start with `#` and instruct compiler to do some actions, checks or adjust parameters.
+Those are keywords that start with `#` and instruct the compiler to do some actions, checks or adjust parameters.

 Those directives can be used only at the outermost level (not inside any function definition).